Kęstutis Kemzūra: Club coaching career

+On 28 March 2023, Kemzūra was appointed as head coach of the newly established Lithuanian club BC Wolves.
+On 21 January 2024, Kemzūra parted ways with the club after failing to qualify for the EuroCup playoffs.

 National team coaching career

 Lithuanian national team

 At the EuroBasket 2005 and 2006 FIBA World Championship, Kemzūra served as an assistant coach with the senior Lithuanian national team.
 On 5 November 2009, Kemzūra became the head coach of Lithuania.
 Under Kemzūra, Lithuania won the bronze medal at the 2010 FIBA World Championship.
-He also coached the team to a 5th place finish at the EuroBasket 2011, and to an 8th place finish at the 2012 Summer Olympics.
+He also coached the team to a 5th-place finish at the EuroBasket 2011, and to an 8th-place finish at the 2012 Summer Olympics.
 In October 2012, he was replaced as head coach by Jonas Kazlauskas.
+In October 2021, Kemzūra returned to the team as an assistant coach under Kazys Maksvytis.
+He left the position in June 2023.

 Latvian national team

 On 19 December 2008, Kemzūra was appointed as the head coach for Latvia.
 His team finished in 13th place at the EuroBasket 2009.
 After that, he declined to extend his contract with the team, and instead opted to become the head coach of the senior Lithuanian national basketball team.

-Austrian national team
+Austria national team

 On 29 January 2016, Kemzūra became the head coach of Austria, and he coached them at the EuroBasket 2017 qualification.
 Despite Austria's failed attempt to qualify for EuroBasket 2017, his contract was extended at the end of the year.